-Contributors Ernest Chan and Sharon de Lyster spoke with Peter ten Hoopen, owner and curator of the Pusaka Collection, the source of the ikat textiles used in the university exhibition.
+Contributors Ernest Chan and Sharon Tsang-de Lyster spoke with Peter ten Hoopen, owner and curator of the Pusaka Collection, the source of the ikat textiles used in the university exhibition.
 Over the course of the interview, Peter spoke at length about his passion for the textiles, their significance to Indonesian culture and history, the potential extinction of Indonesian ikat as a cultural phenomenon, and the efforts being made to preserve and document the old craft before all knowledge is lost.

 There was first the aesthetic experience.

 As far as storytellers go, Peter ten Hoopen is hard to top.
 An accomplished journalist, copywriter, musician, photographer, and corporate consultant, with numerous multi-year adventures across the Middle East, South America, and Asia under his belt, the 73-year-old globetrotting Dutchman is a walking library of unique stories and experiences.

 But the story that Peter has spent much of his life learning and telling is not one that is his alone.
 Peter is also one of the world’s leading experts and collectors of Indonesian ikat textiles.